lightfeed/extractor/README.md

 </div>

 ## Overview
-Lightfeed Extractor is a robust LLM-based web extraction library written in Typescript.
-Use natural language prompts to navigate web pages and extract structured data completely and accurately.
+Lightfeed Extractor is a Typescript library built for robust web data extraction using LLMs and Playwright.
+Use natural language prompts to navigate web pages and extract structured data.
+Get complete, accurate results with great token efficiency — critical for production data pipelines.

 ### Features